Talleyrandb/Cloud-101/Security, identity, and access.md

 3. Attach Your Lambda Function to the VPC
 You can attach your Lambda function to a VPC using the AWS Management Console or AWS CLI.
 Using the AWS Console:

-*  Go to the Lambda Management Console.
+- Go to the Lambda Management Console.
-*  Select your function.
+- Select your function.
-*  Navigate to the Configuration tab.
+- Navigate to the Configuration tab.
-*  Under VPC, click Edit.
+- Under VPC, click Edit.
-*  Choose your VPC, then select the appropriate subnets and security groups.
+- Choose your VPC, then select the appropriate subnets and security groups.
-*  Save your changes.
+- Save your changes.

-Using AWS CLI:
+### Example Using AWS CLI:

 ```bash
 aws lambda update-function-configuration \